NCAR/CESM-WF_Documentation/source/instructions_setup.rst

 (1) Log into cheyenne with the -Y option

-(2) Run the following command and when prompted, use your cheyenne credentails to sudo into the cmip6 service account.
+(2) Run the following command and when prompted, use your cheyenne credentials to sudo into the cmip6 service account.
 This is a special command created by CISL that you should have available to you and allows you to carry your X display information over to the cmip6 account.

 .. code-block:: bash